dexprab/vihustudio/BACKLOG.md

 - Companion does not always load in studio it just shows blank circle.<img width="360" height="247" alt="image" src="https://github.com/user-attachments/assets/c0dd886f-2cd8-4e2b-8cd5-37641b17d6e2" />
 - In shapes for all letters add lowercase also.
 - For texts allow these curves <img width="510" height="145" alt="image" src="https://github.com/user-attachments/assets/4e921638-4a11-45fa-a91d-1dcc68a1985c" />
+- Color and Image can co-exist in background. color is always behind the image not in front.
+Rename Background color section to Background.
+The image uploaded need to pass through image studio and also need to support all options which other images objects have got.

 ## Feature Requests